RichMorin/Seeed-WiKi/README.md

-#Seeed Documentation
+# Seeed Documentation

-Here you can find all the Documentation for Seeedstudio, including Grove modules, Seeeduino series, LinkIt series as well as the others product.
+Here you can find all the Documentation for Seeedstudio, including Grove modules, Seeeduino series, LinkIt series, and other products.

 To view the Documentation, visit [wiki.seeed.cc](http://wiki.seeed.cc), where the Documentation is hosted.
-The Documentation system is drive by [MkDocs](http://www.mkdocs.org/).
+The Documentation system is driven by [MkDocs](http://www.mkdocs.org/).

-#Contributions
+# Contributions

-This Documentation is managed by Seeed, and we warmly welcome contribution to this documentation project.
+This Documentation is managed by Seeed.
+We warmly welcome contributions to this documentation project.

-* Improve grammar or fix wrong typing.
+* Fixes to grammar or typing errors
-* Additional content to help provide a better understanding for the users
+* Added content to promote user understanding
 * A better image for a better performance
 * Translations to other languages
-* Others edits that is necessary.
+* Other edits, as necessary

 [How to edit a document](http://wiki.seeed.cc/How_to_edit_a_document/)